12 Great Ways to Use Coaching Tools & Exercises in Your Practice - and Why!

 9. Create a Newsletter Sign-up Gift [1]

-10. Save Time And Energy On Your Repeatable Tasks (and make sure you don't forget anything!)
+10. Save Time and Energy on Repeatable Tasks (and make sure you don't forget anything!)

 11. Lighten Up A Serious Topic Or Challenging Session